Introduction and Test System

 We hope you learned something interesting from How to Stress-Test Graphics Cards (Like We Do).
 In that piece, we introduced monitoring software, real-world games, synthetic benchmarks and artificially intense workloads that the Tom's Hardware team uses in our laboratories around the world to enhance coverage of graphics cards.

-Now it's time to explore host processing and platform-oriented testing, including the apps needed to evaluate stability and CPU cooling.
-Setting CPU frequencies too high or voltages too low aren’t the only variables that negatively affect a competitive overclock.
-Temperatures play a major role, too.
-So, how do you stress test your own CPU thoroughly (yet safely), and which utilities should you use for this purpose?
+Now it's time to explore CPU and platform-oriented testing, including the apps needed to evaluate stability and CPU cooling.
+Setting CPU frequencies or voltages too high are a few of the variables that negatively affect an overclock, both of which can cause temperatures to rise.
+So, how do you stress test your own CPU thoroughly (yet safely), and which utilities should you use?

 Important Warning about All Stress Tests